padawin/web-server/README.md

 ## Usage

-In config.c, change the value of c.root to match your path.
+In config.cfg, change the values to match your environment.

 Compile it:
 ```